Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 ```shell
 5 2 OP_ADD 7 OP_EQUAL
 ```
-`5`, `2`, and `7` are data. `OP_ADD` and `OP_EQUAL` are operators. *Script* code is executed from left to right: every piece of data is put into stack and the next operator is applied to the top stack elements. *Script*'s stack is just a simple FILO (First Input Last Output) memory storage: first element in the stack is the last to be taken, with every further element being put on the previous one.
+`5`, `2`, and `7` are data. `OP_ADD` and `OP_EQUAL` are operators. *Script* code is executed from left to right: every piece of data is put into the stack and the next operator is applied to the top stack elements. *Script*'s stack is just a simple FILO (First Input Last Output) memory storage: the first element in the stack is the last to be taken, with every further element being put on the previous one.

 Let's break the execution of the above script into steps: